Warwickshire County Council’s Cabinet approves Council’s Covid-19 Recovery Plan – Warwickshire County Council

-Warwickshire County Council’s ten-point Covid-19 Recovery Plan was approved at today’s meeting of Cabinet as the council moves towards the next stages of its recovery from the economic impact.
+Warwickshire County Council’s ten-point Covid-19 Recovery Plan was approved at today’s meeting of Cabinet as the council moves towards the next stages of its recovery from the social and economic impacts of the pandemic.

 The Recovery Plan reflects the immediate action taken by the County Council to address some of the more urgent impacts of the crisis.
 These have included grants being made available to businesses to help them continue operating, food packages being made available to the most vulnerable residents as well as the new way of working of many county council staff as new technologies offer greater scope in where and how staff serve the people of Warwickshire.